 (As a great detox drink, try making homemade kvass.)

 As you get older, it’s natural to experience a decline in mental and cognitive function as conditions like Alzheimer’s disease and Parkinson’s become more prevalent.

 However, because of their high content of dietary nitrates, there is some evidence that beetroot powder benefits brain health and may help protect against age-related cognitive decline.
 In fact, a human study published in Nitric Oxide even found that giving older adults a diet high in nitrates helped increase blood flow to certain areas of the brain involved in executive functioning.

 Beets are rich in fiber, providing 3.8 grams in each cup.
 Fiber moves through the intestines undigested, adding bulk to the stool to help support regularity and promote better digestive health.

 Beets are loaded with fiber but low in calories, making them a great addition to the diet if you’re looking to shed a few extra pounds.
-In fact, each cup of beets contains just 59 calories and 3.8 grams of fiber — or up to 15 percent of the fiber you need for the whole day.
+In fact, each cup contains just 59 calories, plus fiber.

 Related: Top 12 Cancer-Fighting Foods

 The beet nutrition profile is pretty impressive, with each serving packing in a good amount of folate, fiber and manganese for a low amount of calories — which help provide all these wonderful beets benefits.